 Confucius Forest information

 A slow walk through the parklike cemetery can take a couple of hours, though Confucius’ tomb is just a 15-minute walk from the entrance (turn left after the carts).
-Sightseeing carts (¥20) allow you to hop on and off at the main attraction.
+Open-air shuttles (one way/return ¥10/20) allow you to hop on and off in the forest.

-To get to the Confucius Forest, take an electric cart from the corner of Houzuo Jie and Gulou Dajie.
-Otherwise take a pedicab (¥5) or bus 1 (¥2) from Gulou Beijie.
+Sightseeing carts depart for the forest from the corner of Houzuo Jie and Gulou Dajie.
+Otherwise take a pedicab (¥10) or bus 1 (¥2) from Gulou Beijie.
 Walking takes about 30 minutes.